AleksandarJavorovic/portfolio-project-1/README.md

 ### **About Us Page**

 Name of the page tells us more or less everything what user can expect here.
-About us page is here to introduce XYZcellent Solutions to the future customer and let him know something more about the company, our goals etc.
+About us page is here to introduce XYZcellent Solutions to the future customers and let them know something more about the company, our goals etc.

 Here we have three sections: